 SECTION 4.
 Quorum and Manner of Acting.
 A majority of the Governors then in office shall constitute a quorum for the transaction of business at any meeting of the Board of Governors.
 If less than a majority of the Governors are present at a meeting of the Board of Governors, a majority of the Governors present may adjourn the meeting from time to time without further notice until a quorum shall be constituted.
 When a quorum is present at any meeting of the Board of Governors, the act of at least a majority thereof will be the act of the Board of Governors, unless the act of a greater number is required by law, the Articles of Incorporation or these By-laws.
-At all meetings, members of the Board of Governors may assign or transfer his or her right to vote or act by proxy on any matter.
+At all meetings, members of the Board of Governors shall be represented in person.
+No member of the Board of Governors may assign or transfer his or her right to vote or act by proxy on any matter.